 Lastly, of great importance, the American Indian people historically have embraced people that are different than they are.
 Additionally, they are talented in learning and implementing new healing methods; a recent example is the practice of the ancient art of Reiki adapted to the American Indian way of life.

-As a soon to be licensed alcohol and drug counselor, it is vital to be diverse in my methods.
+As a soon-to-be licensed alcohol and drug counselor, it is vital to be diverse in my methods.
 It is even more important to be willing to learn the multiple facets of other cultures.

-While at the conference privilege was not discussed at all, however, it was obvious that I benefit from an easy go at life.
+While I was at the conference, privilege was not discussed at all; however, it was obvious that I benefit from an easy go at life.
 It is time that the impact of the everyday white American life be recognized as what it is, an exercise of privilege, whether known or not.
 It’s time that those of us who are enlightened to the facts of privilege teach by example.
 It is going to be increasingly important, as the truth of our nation’s past needs to be known by its entire people.

 Justice can only be served in the presence of truth; hopefully that American dream can be attained through new friendships with the true stewards of our land.